 How can you contact me?

 I am currently at school every Wednesday, Thursday and Friday.
-Also, feel free to contact me on 3385 1666.
+Also, feel free to contact me on the school main phone number: 3385 1666.

 Every school chaplaincy encourages partnership with local churches and communities.
 Please let me know if you see further opportunities for this to happen.